 The WORKDAY.INTL Functionis categorized under Excel Date and Time functions.
 It is a robust modification of the WORKDAY function, as it works with customizable weekend parameters.
 WORKDAY.INTL will provide us with a date that is N working days in the future or in the past and allows us to determine dates that would be weekends.
 We can also use the function to add or subtract days from a given date.

 In financial analysis, the WORKDAY.INTL function will be useful in calculating the number of workdays worked by employees, the due date of invoices, delivery time expected for an order, or a debtor aging schedule.
-The most important use is that we can customize weekends so we can use it across countries with different weekends.
+The most important use is that we can customize weekends, so we can use it across countries with different weekends.

-Weekend string – It is a series of seven 0’s and 1’s that represents seven days of the week, beginning with Monday.
+Weekend string – This is a series of seven 0’s and 1’s that represents seven days of the week, beginning with Monday.
 1 represents a non-working day and 0 represents a workday.
 For example:

 “0000011” – Saturday and Sunday are weekends.

 [holidays] (optional argument) – This specifies an array of dates that are not included as workdays.
 The list can either be a range of cells that contain the dates or an array constant of the serial numbers that represent the dates.
 The ordering of dates or serial values in holidays can be arbitrary.